Rutile Value, Price, and Jewelry Information

 Though perhaps best known as inclusions within other gems, rutile crystals themselves can be faceted or cabbed as curiosities for collectors.
 Rutile can show a deep, red color.
 Synthetics can show a variety of colors and have even been used as diamond simulants.

-Faceted rutiles may disappoint collectors because the finished gems are so dark.
-Rutile's deep, red color may be so intense it can't be seen easily in stones larger than 1 carat.
-Cabochons might show reddish reflections in cracks and along imperfections.
+However, faceted natural rutiles may disappoint collectors because the finished gems are so dark.
+Rutile's deep, red color may be so intense it can't be seen easily in stones larger than one carat.
+Rutiles with metallic luster will also not show their dispersion well.

 - Iron (Fe) bearing: 4.2 - 4.4.

 - Niobium (Nb) and tantalum (Ta) bearing: 4.2 - 5.6.

 Do Synthetic Rutiles Make Good Diamond Simulants?